AFTER-CARE INSTRUCTIONS FOR FILLINGS

 - Children should be observed until the anesthesia has worn off.
 Due to the strange feeling of the anesthetic, many children chew on the inside of their cheeks, lips and tongue which can cause serious damage.

 - Your tooth (or teeth) may be sensitive to hot, cold or pressure from this procedure.
 This is completely normal.
-The possible symptoms of hot, cold or pressure sensitivity will cease within a few days to a couple of weeks.
+Hot, cold or pressure sensitivity should improve within a few days to a couple of weeks.
 In very few instances, this sensitivity could last longer than a couple of weeks.
 As long as your teeth or gums are continuing to feel better, (not staying the same, or getting worse) everything is fine, and there is no need for concern.

-- Once the anesthesia has worn off, if you feel as though any of the teeth we have worked on are hitting first when you bite down, please give our office a call immediately.
+- Once the anesthesia has worn off, you may notice the teeth we have worked on are hitting first when you bite down, please give our office a call immediately.
 This imbalance with your bite may cause further discomfort and should be adjusted.

 - The gum tissue could have been irritated during the procedure and may be sore for a few days.
 The anesthetic injection site may also feel sore or bruised.